iremben/SQL-Assignments-Projects/Assignment-2/README.md

 To generate this report, you are required to use the appropriate SQL Server Built-in string functions (ISNULL(), NULLIF(), etc.) and Joins, as well as basic SQL knowledge.
 As a result, a report exactly like the attached file is expected from you.

-* people who have bought the *Polk Audio - 50 W Woofer - Black*
+* people who have bought the *Polk Audio - 50 W Woofer - Black*:

 <pre><code>